molds/molds/doc/README.txt

          HOLEPLOT_END

       -options
-       "hole", "grid_number", "frame_length", and "file_prefix" are prepared.
+       "electronic_state", "grid_number", "frame_length", and "file_prefix" are prepared.

-       "hole" is index of the molcular orbital. hole=0 means the ground state. hole=1 means, then, first excited state.
+       "electronic_state" is index of the electronic state. electronic_state=0 means the electronic ground state.
+       electronic_state=1 means, then, first electornic excited state.
        The default value of the "hole" is not set.

        "grid_number" is the grid number of the frame in xyz-coordinates.